Ramified descent: Notation

-For an abstract group $N$, and a scheme $S$ (resp.\ a field $F$), we denote by $N_S$ (resp.\ $N_F$) the $S$-scheme (resp.\ $F$-scheme) $\sqcup_{n \in N} S$, endowed with the natural $S$(resp.\ $F$)-group scheme structure endowed from the group structure of $N$.
+For an abstract group $N$, and a scheme $S$ (resp.\ a field $F$), we denote by $N_S$ (resp.\ $N_F$) the $S$-scheme (resp.\ $F$-scheme) $\sqcup_{n \in N} S$, endowed with its natural $S$(resp.\ $F$)-group scheme structure.
 If $X$ is an $S$-scheme, a torsor $Y \to X$ under an abstract group $G$ is a torsor under the constant group $G_S$.